 Winston Davis earned his MA in Greek literature from Columbia University and his PhD in the History of Religions from The University of Chicago.
-He taught at Stanford University, Kwansei Gakuin Daigaku (Nishinomiya, Japan), Southwestern University, Princeton University, and the Free University (Berlin, Germany) before retiring from Washington and Lee University.
-He and his wife Linda have lived at Asbury since 2016.
+He taught at Stanford University, Kwansei Gakuin Daiga-ku (Nishinomi-ya, Japan), Southwestern University, Princeton University, and the Free University (Berlin, Germany) before retiring from Washington and Lee University.
+He and his wife Linda have been living at Asbury since 2016.
 He has previously led Keese School courses on Greek history, Stoicism, and Buddhism.